 NOTE 10: If an MS accesses an SNPN using the PLMN subscription, access identity 1, 2, 12, 13, or 14 is configured in the USIM of the MS, and the MS is in the home country, then the configured access identity 1, 2, 12, 13, or 14 is applicable for the MS.

+NOTE 11: If an MS accesses an SNPN using the PLMN subscription, an indication of whether the MS shall ignore all warning messages in an SNPN is configured in the USIM of the MS.

+Editor's note [WI eNPN, CR#0859]: The encoding of the indication of whether the MS shall ignore all warning messages in an SNPN in the USIM needs to be specified by CT6.

 Editor's note: It is FFS how a UE operating in SNPN access mode determines whether it is in the home country.

 Editor's note: Whether the ME can be configured with a pre-configured URSP is FFS.